dustinpfister/blog_posts/_posts/threejs-vector3.md

 ## The THREE.Vector3 class and What to know first

 This is a post on threejs in which I am writing about the Vector3 constructor, and the various properties, methods of the class that there are to work with.
-There is then also going to be an awful lot of overlap between the Vetor3 class and various other features of threejs, so then this is not a simple [getting started post](/2018/04/04/threejs-getting-started/) on threejs, or [javaScipt in general](/2018/11/27/js-getting-started/).
-I expect for you to have at least a little background when it comes to the very basics of setting up a threejs project when it comes to client side JavaScript.
+There is then also going to be an awful lot of overlap between the Vector3 class and various other features of threejs.
+So then this is not a simple [getting started post](/2018/04/04/threejs-getting-started/) on threejs, or [javaScript in general](/2018/11/27/js-getting-started/).
+I then expect for you to have at least a little background when it comes to the very basics of setting up a threejs project when it comes to client side JavaScript.

-### Threejs version numbers matter a lot.

-Threejs is a project where the version number matters a lot, more so then what you might have grown accustom to when it comes to other libraries.
-When I first wrote this post I was using [r91](https://github.com/mrdoob/three.js/tree/r91) of threejs, and the last time I got around to doing a little editing of this post I was using threejs r135 with the later examples that I am keep at the top of this content.
-I still have older examples here that i am now pushing down to the bottom of this text, and the latest version that I am using with them is r111, those code examples will break in late versions of threejs.

-When I edit I generally make an effort to keep the newer examples to the top of the page, and leave the older examples towards the bottom for the sake of historical reasons, and for the off chance that one might be using an older version of threejs for one reason or another.

-### The source code examples in this post are on Github

-I have a for post folder set up in [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3) where I will be keeping the source code examples for this post, as well as for my [many other posts on threejs](/categories/three-js/).

 ### There is also the Euler class for angles